carine-h/carine-h.github.io/posts/blog_10.md

 ![](../images/10_arizona_comp.png)

 Arizona, like Florida, had blue counties lose some of their vote share to Trump.
-As border counties, perhaps these were groups of voters that liked Trump's "law and order"/secure border agenda.
+As border counties, perhaps these were groups of voters that liked Trump's "law and order"/secure border agenda/job creation.

-It is worth noting that Arizona, which unlike Florida, remained blue and had [exceptional ground outreach](https://www.nbcnews.com/news/latino/years-making-established-latino-groups-helped-biden-arizona-nevada-n1246864) by the Biden campaign among Hispanic voters in relation to other states with large Hispanic populations.
+It is worth noting that Arizonaa is unlike Florida in that it remained blue and had [exceptional ground outreach](https://www.nbcnews.com/news/latino/years-making-established-latino-groups-helped-biden-arizona-nevada-n1246864) by the Biden campaign among Hispanic voters in relation to other states with large Hispanic populations.
 There were also established outreach networks already in place in Arizona as well as Nevada that mobilized in support of the Biden campaign.

 ## So what happened?
-So far I've established that while Biden still won most Hispanic-majority counties and Democrats do fairly well in these places, Trump did take a sizeable chunk out of the blue win margin.
+So far I've established that while Biden still won most Hispanic-majority counties and Democrats do fairly well in these places, Trump did take a sizable chunk out of the blue win margin.
 I propose two possible reasons for this (which I briefly mentioned above in my state-by-state analysis):
 1. Trump's ground game and ad campaigns were more effective and better tailored towards different Hispanic communities
 2. Trump's rhetoric aligned with different Hispanic communities